simgrid/simgrid/docs/source/tuto_smpi.rst

 .. code-block:: shell

-   $ smpirun -np 16 -platform cluster_crossbar.xml -hostfile cluster_hostfile.txt ./roundtrip
+   $ smpirun -np 16 -platform cluster_crossbar.xml -hostfile cluster_hostfile ./roundtrip

 - The ``-np 16`` option, just like in regular MPI, specifies the number of MPI processes to use.
-- The ``-hostfile cluster_hostfile.txt`` option, just like in regular MPI, specifies the host file.
+- The ``-hostfile cluster_hostfile`` option, just like in regular MPI, specifies the host file.
 If you omit this option, ``smpirun`` will deploy the application on the first machines of your platform.
 - The ``-platform cluster_crossbar.xml`` option, **which doesn't exist